 - How long will it take the government to approve the novation?
 Some novations take months to process, but the standard range is 3-6 months.

-Attorneys in PilieroMazza’s Business & Corporate and Government Contracts groups are uniquely qualified to answer these questions and assist with the novation process from start to finish.
+Attorneys in PilieroMazza’s Business & Transactions and Government Contracts groups are uniquely qualified to answer these questions and assist with the novation process from start to finish.
 This includes structuring a deal, drafting the acquisition documents, putting together a novation package, and the various other ancillary matters that arise during a government contract acquisition.
 PilieroMazza has streamlined procedures for efficiently preparing and submitting a novation package, which reduce the risk of delay or disrupted business operations.

 If you have questions regarding government contracts novations or need assistance with preparing a novation package, please contact Timothy Valley, the author of this blog, an Associate in the Firm’s Government Contracts Group.